saifullah72437/Front-end-mentor-results-summary-component-main/README.md

-# Front-end-mentor-results-summary-component-main
-I found this design on front-end mentor and I decide to clone it
+## I found this design on front end mentor and I decide to clone it in HTML and CSS